Listen on Apple Podcasts Listen on Spotify

-This Week’s Episode: How to Identify the Main Idea, Key Details and Summarizing:
+This Week’s Episode: How to Identify the Main Idea, Key Details and Summarizing

 So far in this series we have focused on answering questions, sequencing, describing, and story retell with our preschoolers.
 We continued to build on these skills and focused on how to use explicit instruction to target narrative generation with our early elementary students and our later elementary students.

-This week we’re going to wrap up our series on narratives with a unit for our older students, and this differs from what we’ve done in the last few weeks because with these learners, we tend to shift more towards expository text — especially if they have a solid understanding of the story grammar framework.
+This week we’re going to wrap up our series on narratives with a unit for our older students, and this differs from what we’ve done in the last few weeks because we tend to shift more towards expository text — especially if they have a solid understanding of the story grammar framework.

 This age group spends less time with narratives and more with those expository texts, so we really want to work on: identifying the main idea, key details, and learning how to summarize.

-These skills are really important not only for school work or studying to pass exams — but for real world milestones like passing a driver’s test, understanding directions in a manual, or onboarding at a new job.
+These skills are really important not only for school work or studying to pass exams — but for real-world milestones like passing a driver’s test, understanding directions in a manual, or onboarding at a new job.

 Setting them up for success starts now.
 Let’s get to planning, shall we?